Transport in Kenya: Railways

 The former Uganda Railway, was run by the company East African Railways.
 It jointly served the present countries of Uganda, Tanzania and Kenya.
 Since the dissolution of the EAR corporation in 1977, the national company Kenya Railways Corporation runs the former Uganda Railway and its branches in Kenya.
 The most important line in the country runs between the port of Mombasa and Nairobi, sleeping car accommodation is offered for tourists.

 In 2006, the Rift Valley Railways Consortium led by South African companies took over the operation of the Kenyan and Ugandan railway network on a contract lasting 25 years, with the opportunity of renewal.
 After criticism from the Kenya Railways Corporation, RVR doubled the frequency of service, and also imposed restrictions to reduce train derailments caused by the ageing infrastructure.

 RVR run passenger trains within Kenya only, primarily from Nairobi to Mombasa but also to local towns such as Kisumu.
 Passenger services on these lines are offered on peak periods only.
 Freight services are the bulk of RVR's operations.

 In 2008, agreements were made with Uganda about gauge standardisation.

+In 2011, Kenya signed a memorandum of understanding with the China Road and Bridge Corporation to build the Mombasa–Nairobi Standard Gauge Railway (SGR).
+Financing for the US$3.6 billion project was finalised in May 2014, with the Exim Bank of China extending a loan for 90% of the project cost, and the remaining 10% coming from the Kenyan government.
+Passenger service on the SGR was inaugurated on 31 May 2017.
+Work to extend the SGR to Suswa is complete.
+The SGR program is intended to replace the old, inefficient metre-gauge railway system.

+The first segment of the SGR, between Mombasa and Nairobi, opened passenger rail service in June 2017, and freight rail service in January 2018.